-We seek for the most talented writers, poets, artists and photographers in Montgomery College and encourage them to publish their work.
+We seek for the most talented writers, poets, artists and photographers at Montgomery College and encourage them to publish their work.
 We are here to prove that Montgomery College students are great creative forces, deep thinkers and conscious citizens of the world concerned with current issues.
 The Red Jacket features short works of fiction, poetry, personal essays, and artwork by the most talented students attending MC's Rockville Campus.
 We also provide students with opportunities to publish or to experience publication, editing and management.
-The Red Jacket is the artistic voice of Montgomery College’s Rockville campus and it is published in our annual journal.
+The Red Jacket is the artistic voice of Montgomery College’s Rockville campus.

 The Red Jacket is the student-edited literary magazine of Montgomery College, Rockville campus.
 Every year, we accept student submissions for publication.
 We are looking for fiction, poetry, nonfiction, and artwork.
 Check our website for the spring deadline.
 We accept submissions anytime (fall, winter or spring) before then.
 Send us your work soon as you can!
 We look forward to it.